Interview by Lula Criado

 Idil Tabanca has gone from being one of the founding editors of the successful New York-based art and fashion magazine BULLETT to being the Creative Director of OMM, a major new art museum in Eskişehir, Turkey.
 Designed by architects Kengo Kuma and Associates, the building reinterprets the historic fabric of the Odunpazarı district and pays homage to the local Ottoman dome architecture and traditional Japanese architecture.

 OMM is committed to celebrating artists that are pushing the boundaries of art, design and technology.
 Conceived as a platform rather than a traditional museum OMM presented, days before the lockdown went on, Karina Smigla-Bobinski’s solo exhibition ADA: Interactive Kinetic Sculpture.
-And back in January, the residency Exhibit #1 Third Place brought together Tyler Thacker and Erin Wolf Mommsen’s works encompassing the theme biomimicry.
-Looking into a post lockdown future what Idil Tabanca has in mind is exhibitions that will contain participatory and interactive elements, to explore the technological and logistical challenges of migration, nationhood and identity.
+And back in January, the residency Exhibit #1 Third Place brought together Tyler Thacker and Erin Wolf Mommsen’s works encompassing the theme of biomimicry.
+Looking into a post-lockdown future, what Idil Tabanca has in mind is exhibitions that will contain participatory and interactive elements, to explore the technological and logistical challenges of migration, nationhood and identity.

 What makes OMM different from other museums and cultural institutions?